carversh/residPCA/README.md

 **Outputs in command line** (the following files will be generated as outputs):

-embeddings/loadings output at BIC cuttoff or n_PCs specified
 - `Iter_PCA_cell_embeddings_*.csv`: contains cell embeddings data for each iteration.
 - `Iter_PCA_gene_loadings_*.csv`: contains gene loadings data for each iteration.